 At Pharmapac, our efforts toward environmental sustainability relate to what we produce and how we produce it.
 We stay up-to-date on the latest packaging developments and we ensure all new packaging is fully recyclable.
 Energy and water efficiencies are built into our manufacturing plant and a regrind and recycling facility onsite allows us to process post manufacturing recyclate for reuse in certain products.

-For many years Pharmapac has endeavoured to produce products that are environmentally friendly.
-With the increasing amount of “greenwash” found in advertising everywhere, we decided that we needed to be able to prove our environmental claims – to actually “walk the talk”.
+For years Pharmapac has put measures in place to make our production methods and our products as environmentally friendly as possible.
+It is important to us to do more than just “talk the talk” of sustainability and eco-awareness, and to make real changes in how we care for our planet.
 We are an Enviromark Gold Accredited manufacturer, an Operation Clean Sweep partner (ensuring zero pallet, flake and powdered plastic enters our marine environment) and ISO 9001∶2015 accredited.